namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/7/24
+- Today will likely be the same

 ### 2/6/24
-- Will be more of the same trying to wrap up 2350 and 2348
+- Worked on more testing and hardening for 2348 and 2350

 ### 2/5/24
 - Worked on 2350 in the morning and found an issue so sent that over to Carol